c-hydro/fp-labs-hmc/README.rst

     :width: 500px
     :align: center

+At this point, the users will able to run the Jupyter Notebooks or, alternatively, to create a new notebook for analyzing the Continuum results.

 FP-Labs: Analyzer HMC Timeseries
 --------------------------------

 The fp-labs of Continuum time-series is composed by the following script(s) and configuration file(s):
     - Jupyter Notebook main: **fp_labs_analyzer_hmc_timeseries.ipynb**
     - Jupyter Notebook configuration file: **fp_labs_analyzer_hmc_timeseries.json**